Jozef Tiso: Conviction and execution

-Reputation
+Legacy

 Under communism, Tiso was formulaically denounced as a clerical Fascist.
 With the fall of communism in 1989, and the subsequent independence of Slovakia, heated debate began again on his role.
 James Mace Ward writes in Tiso's biography Priest, Politician, Collaborator (2013): "At its worst, [the debate] was fuel for an ultranationalist attempt to reconstruct Slovak society, helping to destabilize Czechoslovakia.
 At its best, the debate inspired a thoughtful reassessment of Tiso and encouraged Slovaks to grapple with the legacy of collaboration."

-Far-right admirers of Tiso created a highly controversial memorial grave in Martin cemetery that is mainly ignored by society; only a handful of ultranationalists or elderly people commemorate Tiso.
+Members of the far-right in admiration of Tiso created a memorial grave in Martin cemetery in October of 2008 to commemorate Tiso.
+It has since been used as an occasional gathering place for many far-right groups, including the People's Party Our Slovakia.
 Ultranationalist propaganda proclaims Tiso as a "martyr" who "sacrificed his life for his belief and nation", and so tries to paint him as an innocent victim of communism and a saint.